hansroh/skitai/README.rst

       results = req.getswait (2)

       all_results = []
       for result in results:
          all_results.extend (result.data)
       return all_results

 There are 2 changes:

 1. from was.rpc.lb () to was.rpc.map ()
-2. from s.getwait () to s.getswait () for multiple results
+2. from s.getwait () to s.getswait () for multiple results, and results is iterable.

 Caching Result